ravenexp/conan2-rs/README.md

 The Conan executable is assumed to be named `conan` unless the `CONAN` environment variable is set to override.

+An example Rust crate using `conan2-rs` to link Conan dependencies can also be found in the project repository.

 ## Advanced usage

 Using custom Conan profiles with names derived from the Cargo target information: